shorebirdtech/fastlane_demo/README.md

 [fastlane-plugin-shorebird](https://rubygems.org/gems/fastlane-plugin-shorebird/)
 fastlane plugin.

+This app was created with `flutter create` using Flutter 3.32.2.
+The Flutter code has not been modified.

 This app's setup largely follows [this guide](https://medium.com/revelo-tech/setting-up-automatic-ios-release-with-fastlane-and-match-on-ci-cd-server-16c3f1d79bc5), with Shorebird-specific steps added after completing the steps in the guide.